THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 Lifelong learning is necessary for everyone and leaders in particular.
 We live in a time of rapid change, and the markets and technologies we count on today can be superseded at any time.
 The leader who stops learning is a leader nearing the end of their effectiveness.

-Without communication, it’s impossible to lead.
-When the only difference between two leaders is communication ability, the one who can communicate well is by definition the better leader.
 Communication from leaders takes many forms, and leaders who develop their communication skills and strive to continually improve them can count on becoming a better leader.

 Excellent time management helps leadership development program participants prepare and get the most from their program.

 Whether you’re a participant in a leadership development program or are responsible for developing such programs, it’s important to know how people can get the most from them.
-Participants who will gain the most from leadership development programs are those who:
+Participants who will gain the most from leadership development efforts are those who:

 • Manage their time well.
 Maintaining a calendar with reminders and time blocked out for course attendance, review, other work, home life, and R&R can help ensure that no area of life is shortchanged.